-Works include: Icarus in the L.E.S., a performance-poem exploring New York’s mystical literati (2017); White Wines (after Plays), a salon of hermetic curiosities based on the writings of Gertrude Stein (2015); Six Church Poems, a musical variety-show featuring the world’s best fake poets (2014); and The Silent Janitor, a parable about the triumph of the artistic spirit in the face of cynicism and dayjobs (2013).
-Nic is currently co-developing a piece with choreographer Cori Marquis called Duet-ed, an intimate sketch in dance-theatre etudes on monogamy, mating, betrayal, and performance intended for an audience of one at a time.
+Works include: Duet-ed, an intimate sketch in dance-theatre etudes on monogamy, mating, and betrayal intended for an audience of one at a time (2019, with Cori Marquis); Icarus in the L.E.S., a performance-poem exploring New York’s mystical literati (2017); White Wines (after Plays), a salon of hermetic curiosities based on the writings of Gertrude Stein (2015); Six Church Poems, a musical variety-show featuring the world’s best fake poets (2014); and The Silent Janitor, a parable about the triumph of the artistic spirit in the face of cynicism and dayjobs (2013).
+Nic is writing a new monologue called The Comfort Illusion which he is sharing in serial episodes at salons around New York.